-To apply to the Surgical Technology program, please submit the following documents to Mid-State Admissions:
+To apply to the Surgical Technology program, please complete the following steps:

-- 1. Complete a Mid-State Application form and return it with a \$30 non-refundable application fee. - Submit the Criminal Background Statement of Understanding and Release of Information form found at mstc.edu/programs/surgical-technology (available after completion of program application). - Submit the Technical Standards Form found at mstc.edu/ programs/surgical-technology. - Meet with an advisor for your New Student Advising Appointment. - 5.
+- 1. Complete a Mid-State application at mstc.edu/apply. - Meet with an advisor for your new student advising appointment.
+Completion of the Criminal Background Statement of Understanding, Release of Information, and Technical Standards Form will be done at the appointment.
+These forms can also be found at mstc.edu/programs/surgical-technology. - 3.
 Complete Accuplacer or ACT if requirements not met via high school grade point average.